16 - 20 februari 2006

 Cc Strombeek Grimbergen, Brussels (BE)

-A handmade book in limited edition (45) with drawings by Anastasia Mina and Maria Ikonomopoulou, will be launched in Rotterdam on Sunday, November the 30th @ Walgenbach Art & Books.
+launch of an artists book in limited edition (45) with drawings by Anastasia Mina and Maria Ikonomopoulou

 DEPO DARM Contemporary Art Space, Athens (GR)

-Growing Care Athens - 1 since 2012 part of the collection of the Leiden University Medical Center in Leiden, placed at the radiology department, has been used for the cover of The Dutch Magazine for Medical Science, 1/2014.
+The piece Growing Care Athens - 1, since 2012 part of the collection of the Leiden University Medical Center in Leiden, has been used for the cover of The Dutch Magazine for Medical Science.

 The work of Maria Ikonomopoulou is many-sided.
 Using a range of modern and traditional techniques she creates beautiful pieces that raise a lot of questions about contemporary society.